 The Observer was an ardent truth-seeker, a diligent experimenter with a hunger for knowledge.
 She set out to discover Reality.

-Initially, she thought of the world as existing independently of her self, and about her descriptions of the world’s phenomena as completely objective.
+Initially, she thought about the world as something that existed independently of her self, she thought her descriptions of phenomena were completely objective.
 However, her observations called her attention to the process of obtaining her knowledge.
-She found that in aiming to understand she did so only by reducing reality to terms of thought.
-She soon observed that she was actively generating plenty of potential models of reality, that reality existed entirely in her subjective mind.
+She found that she arrived at her understandings only by reducing reality to rational thoughts.
+She soon observed that she was actively generating plenty of potential models of reality, and that reality existed entirely in her subjective mind.
 Her role as Observer was so crucial, it suggested that her mind was the only reality.